thomasboyt/pearl/packages/pearl/docs/tutorial.md

 * Can you make it so that the _sword_, not the player, has to collide with the enemy to defeat it?
 This should require creating a new component for either the sword or the enemy.
 * Experiment with adding sprites for the player and enemy.
+* The repo includes a second asset, `hit.wav`, meant to be played when the player hits the enemy with their sword.
+Use `AudioAsset` and the `pearl.audio` API to play it at the correct time.